LaytonGB/PaladinAura/README.md

 There are only two settings that can be configured (currently).

-1. **active:** This setting toggles the API on or off.<br>**NOTE:** If the API is turned off while characters are receiving a Paladin bonus, the bonus will be immediately removed.

-2. **diagonal_calc_override:** This setting overrides the roll20 map settings for diagonal calculations.
+1. **diagonal_calc_override:** This setting overrides the roll20 map settings for diagonal calculations.
 It has five acceptable values:

 - **none:** Do not override any settings / use the page's configuration. (**Default and Recommended**)
 - **foure:** Use 4E / 5E D&D measuring.<br>(See image 1 of the reference below)